shreyas1104/Paraphrase-Detection-using-Siamese-NN-and-DistilBERT/README.md

 The following models are implemented for paraphrase detection:

+### Logistic Regression

-1. **Logistic Regression**: A traditional machine learning model using TF-IDF vectorization and logistic regression.
+A traditional machine learning model using TF-IDF vectorization and logistic regression.

+### Siamese Neural Network

-2. **Siamese Neural Network**: A neural network architecture with shared weights for encoding sentence pairs, using LSTM and an embedding layer.
+A neural network architecture with shared weights for encoding sentence pairs, using LSTM and an embedding layer.

+### DistilBERT

-3. **DistilBERT**: A transformer-based model fine-tuned on the paraphrase detection task using the DistilBERT pre-trained model.
+A transformer-based model fine-tuned on the paraphrase detection task using the DistilBERT pre-trained model.

 ## Usage